heenamadan/NotificationSystem/notification-service/README.md

 2) Comsumer listen to topic and fetch records from topic 3) send email according to channel and update status- success or failure in mongo db

+ Scalability:

+ Add partitions count to the topic
+ Use cluster - Infrastructure